pkirkham/pkirkham.github.io/_posts/pyrus/2021-03-31-optimised-chunking-for-balanced-data-access.md

 Comparison testing between the two methods using random reads on a large multi gigabyte file suggests that the wrapped approach is slightly faster both for single-threaded and parallel implementations.
 However, when applied to the reading of chunks from an HDF5 file, the wrapped approach exhibited **no speed benefit** from parallel versus single-thread and the mapped approach was overall faster.
 The reasons for this are not clear.

-For the moment it would appear that the [jHDF implementation is using a the fastest access method](https://github.com/jamesmudd/jhdf/blob/a7a933e5f242201798aafe9d0876a039e9bd4bca/jhdf/src/main/java/io/jhdf/dataset/chunked/ChunkedDatasetBase.java#L252) for file IO.
+For the moment it would appear that the [jHDF implementation is using the fastest access method](https://github.com/jamesmudd/jhdf/blob/a7a933e5f242201798aafe9d0876a039e9bd4bca/jhdf/src/main/java/io/jhdf/dataset/chunked/ChunkedDatasetBase.java#L252) for file IO.

 There is definitely raw performance to be gained as indicated by the superior performance of the HDF5 JNI library for small chunk sizes.
 For the moment we will remain satisfied that superior performance with larger chunk sizes is attainable ''as is'' with the jHDF library and move onto balancing the read times for inlines, crosslines and slices.